-Great American Outdoors Act of 2020: Enacted legislation that enables the Forest Service and other Federal agencies to aggressively address deferred maintenance and other infrastructure projects.
+Great American Outdoors Act: Enacted legislation that enables the Forest Service and other Federal agencies to aggressively address deferred maintenance and other infrastructure projects.

-Infra Trails database: The agency's official database about National Forest System trail infrastructure inventory and management.
+Infra database for Trails, Trail Bridges, and Access and Travel Management: The agency's official database about National Forest System trail, trail bridge, and access and travel management.